ConradWeiser/Freelancer-System-to-AHK/README.md

 - Run the macro, and reference the commands for usage

 ## Commands
+Note: You need to be in the correct system in order for this to work.
+If you've made edits to li01, you must be in the li01 system. (etc)

 Control + Shift + V -- Spawn all of the objects

 Control + Shift + Z -- Delete all of the objects (Loud!
 Turn down your volume)